gettilled/tilled-example-monorepo/simple-onboarding-form/README.md

 # Create a sandbox account and add your configuration values

-- Create a .env fie in this project's root directory with your parnter `account_id` and your secret API key:
+- Create a .env file in this project's root directory (`simple-onboarding-form`) with your partner `account_id` and your secret API key:

 ```